gabrielcuvillier/arxwasm/README.md

         $ export NACL_SDK_ROOT=<path_to_nacl_sdk_folder>/pepper_<version>

-    This is very important, as the Naclport project rely on this.
+    This is very important, as the rest of build instructions will rely on this environment variable.
 I highly recommend you to add this line to your .bashrc, and update it when you use a new version of the SDK.
 This will prevent you to do this everytime you start a new shell!

 #### 3) Installing Naclports